Improve Your Creativity and Leadership Skills through Journaling

 Friday - The real me

 Try it out for a week and see how you feel.
 Did you have any key findings?
-Through these journaling exercises, can you give yourself some feedback?
+Can you give yourself some feedback through these journaling exercises?
 What have you discovered about your creativity and leadership?
 Which new paths are opening up that you hadn’t considered before?

 Think about all these questions over the weekend.
 Or of course, you can always share them with me in the comments, I would love to hear from your discoveries in your path to a more creative, authentic you.